enzokro/guidance_transforms/README.md

 $0.15$.

 Next we create the same schedule, except with an initial `warmup`.
-With warmup, $G$ starts from $0.15$ and linearly works up to the maximum
+With warmup, $G$ starts from $0.15$ and linearly works up to a maximum
 $G_\text{max} = 7.5$.
-In this case we warmup over the first 10% of the total steps.
-After warmup, the schedule decreases like a cosine curve.
+Here we warmup over the first 10% of the total
+diffusion steps.
+After warmup, the schedule decreases following a cosine curve.

 Finally, we create a schedule with small values of $G$.
 This is meant for the guidance transform